List of World War II vessel types of the United States

-This is a List of World War II vessel types of the United States using during World War II.
+This is a List of World War II vessel types of the United States that were used during World War II.
 This list includes submarines, battleships, minelayers, oilers, barges, pontoon rafts and other types of water craft, boats and ships.
 As of 2014 this list is not complete.

 Army

 Under the Army organization of 1940, the Army Quartermaster was charged with the responsibility of providing the Army with all water transport services except those specifically authorized; for the Corps of Engineers in river and harbor work, for the Coast Artillery Corps in mine planting, and for the Signal Corps in cable laying (the Army had no communication ships at this time).
-In March 1942, most of the transportation functions of the Army Quartermaster were consolidated into the Transportation Division of the newly created Services of Supply and later that same year, on July 31, the Transportation Corps was established.
+In March 1942, most of the transportation functions of the Army Quartermaster were consolidated into the Transportation Division of the newly created Services of Supply and later that same year, on 31 July, the Transportation Corps was established.

 Coast Artillery Corps Mine Planter Service

 The Army Mine Planter Service was responsible for the minefields of the Coast Artillery Corps' coast defenses.
 The largest vessels of the service were the U.S. Army Mine Planter (USAMP), which was equipped to install mines and associated control cables.
 Smaller vessels known as "junior mine planters" or "pup planters", were occasionally employed as mine planters, but they mostly served as freight and passenger boats for river and harbor duty with the Harbor Boat Service.
 In addition to the mine planters, there were distribution box boats, used for servicing the mine-cable distribution boxes and rugged utility boats called motor mine yawls.